 - Gaming devices (such as Nintendo Switches)

-While we encourage campers to bring disposable cameras, we do allow them to have digital ones.
+If your camper’s phone is their primary camera, we ask that you send them with a different camera for use during camp.
+While we encourage campers to bring disposable cameras, we do allow them to have digital cameras and GoPros.
 As such, campers are responsible for their safety and whereabouts.
-For permitted electronics, there are limited outlets for charging.
+There are limited outlets for charging.

 Prohibited Items to be Left at Home